AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 -tried manager - WORKED!!!

--tried to upload reverse php shell - failed - no shell -created new reverse shell - fatrat- php - laptop died - hung out with sis and didn't try -used pentestmonkey reverse php shell - uploaded to media form -used burpsuite to modify to request to bypyass filter and sent form and .phtml instead of .php -GOT USER FLAG
+-tried to upload reverse php shell - failed - no shell -created new reverse shell - fatrat- php - laptop died - -used pentestmonkey reverse php shell - uploaded to media form -used burpsuite to modify to request to bypyass filter and sent form and .phtml instead of .php -GOT USER FLAG